nmontesdeoca/BetNotificationsBot/README.md

 ###### public
 * login() - Do login and returns a Promise
 * getPlayers() - Get a promise that resolves with the list of players
-* getNextPlayer() - Get a promise that resolves with the name of the next player
+* getNextPlayer() - Get a promise that resolves with the index of the next player
-* getLastPlayer() - Get a promise that resolves with the name of the last player
+* getLastPlayer() - Get a promise that resolves with the index of the last player
-* getNextDrawDate() - Get a promise that resolves with the name of the last player
+* getNextDrawDate() - Get a promise that resolves with the next draw date
 * setNextDrawDate(nextDrawDate) - Set in firebase the next draw date
-* setNextPlayer(name) - Set in firebase the next player
+* setNextPlayer(index) - Set in firebase the next player
-* setLastPlayer(name) - Set in firebase the last player
+* setLastPlayer(index) - Set in firebase the last player
 * getNumbers() - Get a promise that resolves with the list of our numbers

 ###### private